ejosied/dl-for-finance/README.md

 The model achieves about **53.4%** (reaching 54.2% at its peak) test observation-wise accuracy with early stopping, and **51.9%** test accuracy when considering the average prediction grouped by stock and publish date.
 By acquiring more data and continuing to experiment with hyperparameter tuning and model selection, these results may see substantial improvements.
 Limitations and ideas for future improvements are discussed in the final notebook, `models/multistage_model.ipynb`.

 ## Content

+`dl-for-finance.pdf`: A slideshow summary of the project and repository contents.

 `edav/`
 - `edav.ipynb`: A notebook of exploratory analysis and visualization of data available in the Yahoo Finance API.